 The good news is, though, that the issuer allows you to prequalify online for some of their credit cards, including Capital One SavorOne, with no impact on your credit score.
 However, responding to these offers and submitting an actual application will trigger a hard pull.

-A hard pull usually causes an applicant's credit score to drop by 5-10 points.
+More specifically, a hard pull usually causes an applicant's credit score to drop by 5-10 points.
 Most people’s scores bounce back within 3-6 months with responsible credit management, but it can take up to 12 months.
-You can learn more about how to minimize the credit score damage here.